+Your Kärcher trailer is equipped with Dexter Component Axles.
+The Dexter Owner's Manual is included in the materials received with your trailer.
 Maintenance for axles, hubs and brakes is extremely important for protecting the longevity of your trailer.
 It is extremely important for your personal safety and the protection of others.
-Follow the maintenance schedule exactly as described.
+Follow the Dexter service recommendations exactly as described.